 Black Friday payment strategies guide

-Get ready for Black Friday with the best Payment systems strategies for your online and physical stores.
+Get ready for Black Friday 2025 with the best payment strategies for your online and physical stores.

 In this article you will find

-Black Friday is a major shopping event held on the Friday after Thanksgiving.
-It was originally in the US but is now observed in many countries.
-It marks the beginning of the holiday shopping season, aiming to prepare consumers for the Christmas period.
+Black Friday marks the start of the festive shopping season and giving both online and in-store retailers a major opportunity to boost revenue.
+It originally started in the US but is now observed in many countries.
+It aims to prepare consumers for the Christmas period.
 This event benefits businesses by driving high sales volumes, while consumers get the chance to stock up for the Christmas season affordably.

-As Black Friday approaches, it's not just shoppers who need to prepare, merchants, both online and in-store, must ensure they're ready for the influx of customers eager to snag the best deals.
+As Black Friday approaches, merchants across both online and physical channels must prepare their payment systems and operations to handle the surge of customers eager to secure the best deals.

-According to a Deloitte survey, US consumers are expected to spend an average of $1778 in 2024, 8% higher than in 2023.
+It’s predicted that Brits will spend a total of GBP 3.9 billion while shopping in the 2025 Black Friday sales, GBP 100 million more than the expected spend of GBP 3.8 billion in 2024.
+The average person is planning to spend GBP 124, which is up just slightly from an average planned spend of GBP 122 in 2024.
 With anticipated higher sales, a crucial aspect that can impact customer satisfaction and overall sales success is the payment process.
-Offering the right payment options can streamline transactions, boost conversions, and increase customer loyalty.
+Offering the right payment options can streamline transactions, boost conversions and increase customer loyalty.

 This guide will dive into key payment strategies for Black Friday and Cyber Monday, helping merchants maximise sales while providing a smooth, secure and convenient shopping experience for their customers.